loopobservatory/loopobservatory.github.io/prel/README.md

 # Mission Statement

-To build a world class E-Learning Platform, which will leverage technology to distribute the content and to help educators to build high quality educational content
+We are building the next generation E-Learning Platform, which will leverage technology to distribute the content and to help educators to build high quality educational content